rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

 ## Prerequisite Performance

 **Prerequisite courses must be successfully completed with a grade of "C" or better**.
 In plus-minus grading systems, **a grade of "C⎯" does not qualify as a "C"**.
-Applicants offered seats contingent upon successful completion of outstanding prerequisites must complete each remaining course with a grade of "B" or better. **A grade of "B⎯" does not qualify as a "B"**.
+Applicants offered seats contingent upon successful completion of outstanding prerequisites must complete each remaining course with a grade of "B" or better. **A grade of "B⎯" does not qualify as a "B"**.[^grades]

 ## Prerequisite Timeline Requirements